2DMAT/odatse-STR/doc/en/source/tutorial/pamc.rst

 In the following, we will briefly describe this input file.
-For details, see the manual of the population annealing Monte Carlo method in 2DMAT manual.
+For details, see the manual of the population annealing Monte Carlo method in ODAT-SE manual.

 ``[base]`` section describes the settings for a whole calculation.